ravi-devarakonda/oci-apigw-atp/README.md

 2. Click on the gateway that's created
 3. In the Gateway screen, click on Deployments link under Resources and click on the deployment that was created
 <br>![deployments](./screenshots/deployments.JPG)
-4. In the deployment details screen click on the Edit button
+4. In the deployment details screen, copy and make a note of the apigw endpoint (visible to the right of the deploment)
+5. Now, click on the Edit button at the top of the screen
 5. Click next on the Edit Deployment screen
 6. Scroll down to the bottom of the page and click **+Another Route** button
 7. In the PATH text box, enter `/getemp`